Jabulani-N/holbertonschool-higher_level_programming/SQL_more_queries/README.md

 # SQL - More queries

 As of 2023 June 27, these files may not run correctly, depending on SQL version installed.
-Ubuntu 14.14 systems will fail where Ubuntu 20.04 systems succeed.
+Ubuntu 14.14 systems may fail where Ubuntu 20.04 systems succeed.

 ## Potemtial pitfalls